Image

 3.00pm - 4.30pm Session 4: Environment and Society

-• Prof John Quiggin (Online only) - Climate Change, Despair and Mental Health: What can Behavioural Economics tell us?
+• Prof John Quiggin (joining online) - Climate Change, Despair and Mental Health: What can Behavioural Economics tell us?

 iDEA23 Organising Committee Members